kelray/MCP2221-Sensors-Studio/README.md

  Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-   1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+   1. Redistributions of source code must retain this copyright notice, this list of conditions and the following disclaimer.

    2. Redistributions in binary form must reproduce the above copyright